Trump's cabinet, administration picks include close allies from his campaign. Here's a full list

 Read more about Trump's plan here.
 The president-elect did not detail how this new department would be funded.

-Trump has nominated Rep. Matt Gaetz to be his attorney general.
+Former Rep. Matt Gaetz announced he was withdrawing his name from consideration to be Trump's attorney general.

 Rep. Matt Gaetz, R-Fla., speaks during the Conservative Political Action Conference, CPAC 2024, at the National Harbor, in Oxon Hill, Md., Feb.
 23, 2024.